 Schleicher ASK-21 (Own – 2)

 CCSC is proud to own two of these solid, all fiberglass, two place training ships.
 They are also used by members for general flying and sometimes in local CCSC sponsored sailplane contests.
-Many times, in the spring of each year , one of these ships finds it’s way over to Ridge Soaring Glider Port in Pennsylvania – USA to fly along the Appalachian Mountain ridges.
-This mountain range and Gliderport have produced some of the longest record flights in the United States, some of which members of CCSC recorded.
-You can read more about the Schleicher ASK-21 here .
+Many times, in the spring of each year, one of these ships finds it’s way over to Ridge Soaring Glider Port in Pennsylvania – USA to fly along the Appalachian Mountains.
+This mountain range and Gliderport have produced some of the longest record flights in the United States, a few of which members of CCSC recorded.
+You can read more about the Schleicher ASK-21 here.
+Here is the ASK 21 Flight Manual for our particular aircraft.

 Grob 102 Standard Astir III (Own – 1)